 The City's open space system accommodates a variety of recreational pursuits while having regard for and complementing the City's natural areas.
-The open space system consists of parks, trails and open space areas that are not part of but may be interconnected with or supportive of the natural heritage system and conservation lands.
+The open space system consists of parks, trails and open space areas that are not part of but may be interconnected with or supportive of the natural heritage system and conservation lands as illustrated on Schedule 6.
 The open space system plays an important role in defining the character of the City and promoting community health and wellness.